Clinical Practice Guidelines

 Dr. Anthony F. Kirkpatrick, Chairman of the Scientific Advisory Committee, contributed a section to the Clinical Practice Guidelines that focuses on how patients can determine the effectiveness of treatments for RSD / CRPS.
 This section is based on Dr. Kirkpatrick's keynote address at RSDSA's Third National Conference, held October 15-16, 1999, in Atlantic City, New Jersey.

 A 30-minute video on RSD / CRPS in children was peer-reviewed by an international panel of experts at the "International Update on RSD / CRPS" held at the University of South Florida, February 1-2, 2002.
-As a result of the comments received by this panel, the video was expanded to 43 minutes in order to cover a broader range of issues.
+As a result of the comments received by this panel, the video was expanded to two hours in order to cover a broader range of issues.
 During the course of preparing the extended version of the video, it was necessary to consult extensively with experts in the field of pediatric pain management.
 These persons included Dr. Sabine Kost-Byerly at Johns Hopkins University, Dr. Robert Wilder at Mayo Clinic and Dr. Robert Schwartzman at Allegheny University of Health Sciences.
 To view the video for free: